How Investment Casting Works?

 Dewaxing and Firing

 Once the ceramic shell has been built to the required thickness, the next critical step in the investment casting process is dewaxing and firing.
-The wax pattern assembly is placed in an autoclave or flash-fire oven, where high temperatures quickly melt out the wax, leaving behind a hollow ceramic mold.
+The wax pattern assembly is placed in an autoclave or flash-fire oven, where high temperatures quickly melt out the wax, leaving behind a hollow ceramic mould.
 This process, often referred to as the "lost wax" technique, is what gives investment casting its alternative name.
-After dewaxing, the ceramic shell is fired at extremely high temperatures, typically between 1,800°F to 2,000°F (982°C to 1,093°C).
-This firing process serves multiple purposes: it removes any remaining wax residue, strengthens the ceramic shell, and preheats the mold for the metal pouring stage.
+After dewaxing, the ceramic shell is fired at extremely high temperatures, typically between 1,800°F and 2,000°F (982°C to 1,093°C).
+This firing process serves multiple purposes: it removes any remaining wax residue, strengthens the ceramic shell, and preheats the mould for the metal pouring stage.
 The firing also causes any moisture in the ceramic to evaporate, preventing defects in the final cast part.
-This stage is crucial for ensuring the integrity and dimensional stability of the mold, which directly impacts the quality of the final investment cast product.
+This stage is crucial for ensuring the integrity and dimensional stability of the mould, which directly impacts the quality of the final investment cast product.

 What are the advantages of investment casting compared to other casting methods?